ycechungAI/podman-desktop/website/docs/migrating-from-docker/customizing-docker-compatibility.md

      ![enable toggle button - Experimental](img/enable-using-experimental.png)
    - Go to **Settings > Preferences > Experimental (Docker Compatibility)**, and click the toggle button.
      ![enable toggle button - Preferences](img/enable-using-preferences.png)
-     A Docker Compatibilty section is added to the list of **Settings**.
+     A Docker Compatibility section is added to the list of **Settings**.

 #### Verification